MalloZup/ceph-open-terrarium/ARCHITECTURE.md

 ## Design decisions:

+You need to do 2 **separate** operations:

+1) `terraform apply` for deploy
+2) and salt/ansible provisioning.

 Terraform apply will just creating your instances on KVM.
 You need to provisioning them via salt or ansible.

+You can still wrap this 2 operation in your customs CI scripts if you wish.

+Separating this 2 operatin will bring more benifits for maintaining the whole stack.

 ## Terraform v12: